icpc/ccs-specs/readme.md

   "Problems" to "Problem"), renamed "File" to "File reference" and "Notification object" to "Notification", and updated all cross-references accordingly.
+- Extracted a new [Reference Data](reference_data) document containing lists of known values shared between these and other standards.

 ## References